Ai-riku/Trading-setups/ib_forex_setup/doc/old_strategy_documentation.md

 - **Feature Engineering**: Creates technical indicators, datetime features, and stationary transformations.
 - **Regime Detection**: Uses HMMs to identify market states (e.g., bullish/bearish).
 - **Risk Management**: Dynamically sets stop-loss and take-profit levels.
 - **Model Persistence**: Saves trained models for consistent signal generation.
+- Important Notes:
+   - You can modify almost anything in the functions' definitions.
+There are some things you cannot change.
+But don't worry.
+Once you understand the whole documentation, you can quickly tweak it to fit your trading needs.
+   - If you want to add more inputs for the functions, you can set them in this same file or the `main.py` file.
+The only condition is that they must be put in either of these two files.

 ---